MC1183611 – (Updated) Consult and merge into a meeting or group call via Dual-Tone Multi-Frequency (DTMF)

 User Experience Disruption

-Users may experience confusion or frustration if they are not familiar with the new DTMF navigation feature, leading to potential delays in merging PSTN callers into meetings.
+Users may experience confusion or frustration due to the new dialpad interface for DTMF navigation, especially if they are not familiar with it, leading to potential delays in merging PSTN callers into meetings.

 - roles: Meeting Organizers, End Users